-You might feel as if the discomfort is too much, maybe even tough compared to the pain you received when the dental-braces were being placed.
-But if you want to experience real pain, then try removing the dental-braces on your own.
+You might feel as if the discomfort is too much, maybe even tough compared to the pain you received when the braces were being placed.
+But if you want to experience real pain, then try removing braces on your own.
 The use of ad-hoc tools always results in pain.
-The right orthodontic tools are efficient and ensure that there is minimal pain during the complex installation process.
+The right dental tools are efficient and ensure that there is minimal pain during the complex installation process.

 But when you use plain tools, the process becomes simpler, and it increases the chances of extreme pain.
 During the self-removal process, the gums may start to bleed, and you will be at risk of dental infections due to the open wound.
 Since there are very many types of bacteria in the mouth, it is easy to contract an infection.